PrismLibrary/Prism/Documentation/WPF/20-ManagingDependenciesBetweenComponents.md

 * They both inject instances of registered types into properties.
 * They both have declarative attributes for marking types and dependencies that need to be managed.
 * They both resolve dependencies in an object graph.

+Unity provides several capabilities that MEF does not:

 * It resolves concrete types without registration.
 * It resolves open generics.
 * It uses interception to capture calls to objects and add additional functionality to the target object.

+MEF provides several capabilities that Unity does not:

 * It discovers assemblies in a directory.
 * It uses XAP file download and assembly discovery.
 * It recomposes properties and collections as new types are discovered.
 * It automatically exports derived types.
 * It is deployed with the .NET Framework.

+The containers have differences in capabilities and work differently, but the Prism Library will work with either container and provide similar functionality.
+When considering which container to use, keep in mind the preceding capabilities and determine which fits your scenario better.

 ## Considerations for Using the Container
 You should consider the following before using containers: